 - A larger follow-up study is being conducted and they are looking for additional participants: Burke Study.
 Burke Website.
 Early indications are that there is improvement being seen in one of the study groups and I can’t imagine it is in the placebo half.

 - It is not a study, but several regular folks who have given Benfotiamine to their dementia-affected loved ones report improvement in a matter of weeks.
 Of course, none of this means “proof”, but it has long been known that vitamin B1 is important for memory.
-So, it is likely very important for prevention of neurological problems.

 - The vitamin, Benfotiamine, used in the study is a fat-soluble version of B1 (also known as thiamine).
 The type of B1 in most vitamins is NOT the same and has NOT been shown to help memory.
 Several vitamin companies make Benfotiamine supplements.
 Multivitamins typically have too little and in the wrong form for this purpose.*